jonathon-baroi/task-manager-project/README.md

-##Note: Currently the app is only designed for a desktop aspect ratio.
+## Note: Currently the app is only designed for a desktop aspect ratio.

 Deployed Application: https://task-manager-project-five.vercel.app/

-##This is a full stack project utilizing the following technologies:
+## This is a full stack project utilizing the following technologies:

 - Frontend -> React (deployed to Vercel)
 - Backend -> Express (deployed to Render)
 - Database -> PostgreSQL (hosted on Supabase)

-##Features:
+## Features:

-- User Authentication: Separate User Accounts.
+- User Authentication with Clerk
 - Personalized greetings: A randomly generated welcome message along with today's date.
 - Task Management:
   - Add tasks with a title, description, date, and time.